 - This one-minute mindfulness meditation

 - These three short meditation techniques

 - SODA, an in-the-moment relaxation technique

 2. Change your focus.

-Challenges are not meant to destroy your inner peace, but to promote your willingness to attain inner peace no matter what challenges you face.
+Challenges aren’t meant to destroy your inner peace, but to validate your propensity for attaining inner peace no matter what challenges you face.

 There are no hopeless situations, only people who have grown hopeless about them.
-Luckily, we have the capacity to keep hope alive by shifting our attention away from bitterness, towards sweetness.
-Know that, through patient awareness of your thoughts, you have already begun the process of change.
+Luckily, we have the capacity to keep hope alive by shifting our attention away from bitterness, and towards sweetness.
+Know that, through patient awareness of your thoughts, you’ve already begun the process of change.